Skip to Main Navigation

 Image

 ASAMI OTSUKA is TDLC’s Program Assistant.
-She interfaces and communicates with individuals at all levels of the organization, managing general affairs (office administration, finance, human resources), coordinating operational support, and assisting the Program Manager.
+She interfaces with other World Bank teams at all levels of the organization, managing general affairs (office administration, finance, human resources), coordinating operational support, and assisting the Program Manager.
 Prior to joining the World Bank, Asami gained experience in both the private sector and in international diplomatic organizations as an executive assistant at Edenred Japan, a major employee benefit service provider, and at the Honduran Embassy in Tokyo.
 Having lived for 15 years in Latin America, Asami is proficient in Spanish as well as Japanese and English.
 She holds a BA in English literature from Aoyama Gakuin University in Tokyo.